tshepang/blog-movies/content/movies/2008 movie review.rst

 My most **favorite creature** is the super-large monster in Cloverfield_, followed by Pyramid Head in `Silent Hill`_.
-2nd runner-up is the hyperrealistic mountain creatures in *The Mummy 3*.
+2nd runner-up is the hyper-realistic mountain creatures in *The Mummy 3*.
 The best **character design** however goes to the villainous Maltazard in *Arthur & the Invisibles*, followed by the three suits in `Iron Man`_.